 Burney is a very small town located in the state of California.
 With a population of 3,000 people and just one neighborhood, Burney is the 611th largest community in California.

-Burney is a blue-collar town, with 45.46% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Burney, you'll notice that it is more blue-collar than most other communities in America.
+45.46% of Burney’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Burney is a town of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Burney who work in office and administrative support (11.26%), sales jobs (9.29%), and healthcare (8.74%).

 Also of interest is that Burney has more people living here who work in computers and math than 95% of the places in the US.